apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ryan O'Neal's Cause of Death Revealed**
+**Report: Putin privately signals interest in ceasefire in Ukraine**

-You can read more about it [here](https://www.etonline.com/ryan-oneals-cause-of-death-revealed-216941).
+You can read more about it [here](https://www.usatoday.com/story/news/world/ukraine/2023/12/23/report-putin-privately-signals-interest-in-ceasefire-in-ukraine/72019370007/).

 ## Requirements
 - Python 3.8